==> Dog Fleas?

 BUT: See the crucial chapter at the beginning, Types of fleas.
 This is particularly true for the cheap flea collars like Adams or Hartz: They rely on old-school pesticides for which widespread resistance globally has been ascertained.

-Bayer's Seresto flea and tick collar costs so much more because it has a newer and far more potent pesticide cocktail as active ingredients.
+Bayer's Seresto flea and tick collar costs a bit more because it has a newer and far more potent pesticide cocktail as active ingredients.
 Developing new pesticides of higher efficacy is an expensive undertaking, hence the higher price.

 How do flea collars work?